TheOdinProject/curriculum/web_development_101/introduction_to_web_development.md

 It acknowledges you need a wide variety of skillsets and languages to reach an employable level.

-It is constantly evolving because people like you who further along will oftentimes pay it forward and incrementally improve our content again and again.
+It is constantly evolving because of people like you who further along will oftentimes pay it forward and incrementally improve our content again and again.

 ### Conclusion